writing

 Except “We Believe” looked completely different.

-So I did something apparently radical, which is that I checked.
-I digitised three published versions of the chart — Barclay (1977), Heuer (1999), and Pherson (2013) — extracting every dot and recording its position.2
+So I did the obvious thing: I checked.
+I digitised three published versions of the chart — Barclay (1977), Heuer (1999), and Pherson (2013) — and recorded every dot position.3

-“We Believe” is the most dramatic case, but the problems are everywhere.
+“We Believe” is the worst case, but the problem is everywhere.
 The number of dots per statement varies from 16 to 23 across the three versions.
 It should always be 23.
-That’s how many officers took the survey.
-But the dots are drawn on top of a shading pattern used for Kent’s proposed ranges, and depending on who was squinting at the graphic, different dots got lost or invented.
+The dots sit on top of Kent’s shaded ranges, so readers lost some and invented others.

 So was Kent actually right?

-The chart is junk.
-But the claim it’s used to support — that people disagree about what probability words mean — might still be true.
+The chart is broken.4 But the claim it supports — that people disagree about what probability words mean — might still be true.

 A broken thermometer doesn’t mean the room isn’t hot.

-To find out, you need clean data.
-I surveyed 99 English-speaking respondents with undergraduate or higher education, each shown 25 probability phrases in randomised order.5 The original 16 from Barclay plus nine more, including “frequent,” “realistic possibility,” “rare,” and “occasional.”
-No scenario context.
-Bare phrases and a slider.
+To find out, I ran a new survey.
+I showed 99 English-speaking respondents with undergraduate or higher education 25 probability phrases in random order.5 The original 16 from Barclay plus nine more, including “frequent,” “realistic possibility,” “rare,” and “occasional.”
+No scenario.
+Just phrases and a slider.6

 The headline: Kent was right.
 He’s been right for fifty years.